Code-Institute-Submissions/thrill-seekers/README.md

 - Update of the transmitted message:
 The user then has the opportunity to change the data again if they have made a mistake or forgotten something.
 - Delete the transmitted message:
-If the user changes their mind, they can also delete the entire message,
+If the user changes their mind, they can also delete the entire message.
 - Confrim the sent message:
 If the user finally clicks on Confirm, they are redirected to the homepage.
 The message can only be changed once with the edit token.
 As the message has a large number of digits, it is almost impossible to guess and is therefore a good protection against misuse.
 The data can be read by superusers via admin panel.

 #### Interactions and engagement
-- Search:
+- Search: <br>
 Users can search for authors of park articles, park names and park description content.
 Parks will only be listed if the search term is contained in one of the fields in a park.
-- Sort:
+- Sort: <br>
 Users can filter and sort park articles by Bucketlist Count, Ratings Count, Thrill Factor and Overall Rating so that the parks with the highest ratings are listed first.
-- Ratings:
+- Ratings: <br>
 Logged-in users can rate park items.
 There is a star rating from 1 to 5 stars and a reason for the rating must be given.
 At the same time, the number of ratings is counted in a counter and displayed under the park and on the user profile.
-- View ratings:
+- View ratings: <br>
 Users can read reviews of park types to form a better opinion of the park and choose a park for their next visit.
-- Update reviews:
+- Update reviews: <br>
 Users can edit or correct their own reviews to change their shared opinion.
 This way, the rating can be adjusted if something changes about the park and the park item.
-- Delete review: Users can delete their own reviews to remove their previous statements.
+- Delete review: <br>
+Users can delete their own reviews to remove their previous statements.
 This will reduce the ratings counter.
-- Add park to Bucketlist:
+- Add park to Bucketlist: <br>
 Users can add parks to their bucket list.
 How many users have a park on their list is counted.
 It also counts how many parks a user has on their list.
 The respective list can be viewed on the user's profile.
-- Delete park from bucket list:
+- Delete park from bucket list: <br>
 Users can remove parks from their list, for example because they have visited the park.
 The counter is then reduced by 1 again.
-- Administration for website owners:
+- Administration for website owners: <br>
 Parks can be deleted and edited, profiles can be deleted and edited, ratings can be deleted and edited and Bucketlist items can be deleted or added via the admin menu.

 #### Navigation: